gabdzo/backstage-microservice-template/docs/adrs/0003-techdocs-with-mkdocs.md

+---
+parent: Architectural Decisions
+nav_order: 3
+---
-# 3. TechDocs with MkDocs
+# Use TechDocs with MkDocs

-* Status: accepted
-* Deciders: Platform Engineering Team
-* Date: 2024-03-20
-* Technical Story: Need for a documentation solution that integrates with code

 ## Context and Problem Statement

 How can we provide a documentation solution that supports version control, is easy to maintain, and integrates well with our development workflow?
-We need a solution that developers will actually use and maintain.
+How can we ensure developers will actually write and maintain documentation?

-## Decision Drivers

-* Documentation-as-code requirements
-* Integration with Backstage
-* Developer experience
-* Maintenance overhead
-* Rendering capabilities

 ## Considered Options